On Merge Trees and Discrete Morse Functions on Paths and Trees: Construction of the Induced Index-Ordered DMF

 The inequalities from $LLL\_$ to $LRL\_$ arise from the path words of the leaf nodes.
 The inequality $LRL\_ \lneq LLR\_$ holds because the node corresponding to $LRL\_$ is a leaf node and the node corresponding to $LLR\_$ is an inner node.
 The inequalities from $LLR\_$ to $L\_\_\_$ arise from the path words of the inner nodes. \end{Ex} \begin{Rem} By definition, the root node is always the maximal element of $(V(T),\leq_{io})$.
-Furthermore, the leftmost leaf node of $T$ is always the minimal element of $(V(T),\leq_{io})$. \end{Rem} \begin{Prop} The index Morse order is a total order on $V(T)$.
-Furthermore, it is a Morse order. \end{Prop} \begin{proof}\mbox{} \begin{enumerate} \item[Antisymmetry:] Let $a,b \in V(T)$ such that $a\leq_{io} b$ and $b\leq_{io} a$.
-Then either both $a$ and $b$ are leaves or both $a$ and $b$ are inner nodes.
-Neither of the inequalities can be a result of case a) of \Cref{MO} because otherwise it would contradict the other inequality.
-Let $k \in \mathbb{N}$ be maximal such that $a_i=b_i$ holds for all $i\leq k$.
-If $a\leq_{io} b$ belongs to case b), then $b_{k+1}=\_$ holds.
-However, if $b\leq_{io} a$ also belongs to case b), then $a_{k+1}=\_=b_{k+1}$.
-This is a contradiction to the maximality of $k$.
-As a result $a_i=b_i$ for all $i$ and $a=b$ holds. \item[Transitivity:] Let $a,b,c$ be nodes of $T$ such that $a\leq_{io} b$ and $b\leq_{io} c$ holds.
-If one of the relations holds because one of the nodes is a leaf and the other one is an inner node, then $a$ must be a leaf and $c$ must be an inner node.
-In particular $a\leq_{io} c$ holds.
-Thus, consider the case that $a$,$b$ and $c$ are either all leaves or all inner nodes.
-Let $k,k'\in \mathbb{N}$ be maximal such that $a_i=b_i$ for all $i\leq k$ and $b_i=c_i$ for all $i \leq k'$.
-There are four cases: \begin{enumerate} \item[$a=b$ or $b=c$:] \mbox{} If $a=b$ holds, then $a \leq_{io} c$ holds for the same reason as $b\leq_{io} c$ does.
-Analogously, if $b=c$ holds, then $a\leq_{io} c$ holds for the same reason as $a\leq_{io} b$ does. \item[$k< k'$:]\mbox{} In that case $a\leq_{io} c$ holds for the same reason that $a\leq_{io} b$ holds. \item[$k'< k$:]\mbox{} Then $a_i=b_i=c_i \ \text{ for } i \leq k'$.
-Furthermore, it is either $c_{k'+1}=c_{k+1}=\_$ or $\_\neq a_{k'+1}=b_{k'+1}\neq c_{k'+1}\neq \_$ because $k'$ was assumed to be maximal.
-In particular, $a\leq_{io} c$ holds because either case b) or case a) is fulfilled. \item[$k=k'<n$] If $a,b$ and $c$ are distinct nodes, the equality $k=k'$ is only possible if $c_{k+1}=\_$ and $a_{k+1}=a_k=b_k=c_k\neq b_{k+1}$ holds.
-In any other configuration, the inequalities $a\leq_{io}b$ and $b\leq_{io}c$ would not hold.
-In consequence, $a\leq_{io}c$ holds by case b). \end{enumerate} \item[Totality:] Let $a$ and $b$ be nodes of $T$.
-If one of $a$ and $b$ is a leaf and the other one is an inner node, then $a$ and $b$ are comparable by definition.
-Since $T$ is in particular a rooted binary tree, the path words of $a$ and $b$ coincide at least at $a_0=b_0=L$.
-If there is a $j\in \mathbb{N}$ such that $a_j\neq b_j$, then $a$ and $b$ are comparable by case a) or b).
-If no such $j$ exists, then $a=b$ holds, that is, they are comparable by case c). \end{enumerate} The fact that $\leq_{io}$ is a Morse order follows immediately from the definition: Case b) ensures condition (1) of \Cref{morseorder} and Case a) ensures condition (2) of \Cref{morseorder}.
-The different treatment of leaves and inner nodes does not change this because it is defined in agreement with condition (1) and does not affect condition (2). \end{proof} \begin{Def} We call the Morse labeling $\lambda_{io} \colon (V(T),\leq_{io}) \rightarrow \{0,1,\dots, i(T)+l(T)-1\}$ induced by the index Morse order, see \Cref{ML}, the \D{index Morse labeling} on $T$.
-That is, a node $c$ of $T$ is labeled with $\lambda_{io}(c)$. \end{Def} \begin{Ex} The index Morse order from \Cref{iMo} induces the following index Morse labeling: \\ \end{Ex}
+Furthermore, the leftmost leaf node of $T$ is always the minimal element of $(V(T),\leq_{io})$. \end{Rem} \begin{Prop} The index Morse order is a Morse order on $T$. \end{Prop} \begin{proof}[Sketch of Proof] The proof is a straightforward application of the definitions and involves case distinctions corresponding to the cases a), b), and c) from \Cref{MO}. \end{proof} \begin{Def} We call the Morse labeling $\lambda_{io} \colon (V(T),\leq_{io}) \rightarrow \{0,1,\dots, i(T)+l(T)-1\}$ induced by the index Morse order, see \Cref{ML}, the \D{index Morse labeling} on $T$.
+That is, a node $c$ of $T$ is labeled with $\lambda_{io}(c)$. \end{Def} \begin{Ex} The index Morse order from \Cref{iMo} induces the following index Morse labeling: